marrus-sh/MarketCommons2-Ecmascript/BREAKING.markdown

   processor.

  +  Market Commons ⅠⅠ occasionally throws errors!

     **Rationale:** Sometimes this is better!

  +  Spaces are now allowed between any two line‐initial sigils, including in section and heading chunks.

+    **Rationale:**
-    **Rationale:** It is simpler to keep this behaviour consistent, and the old behaviour allowed for the easy specification of empty headings (which is not something which should be easy).
+    It is simpler to keep this behaviour consistent, and the old behaviour allowed for the easy specification of empty headings (which is not something which should be easy).
+    Also and importantly, this allows for the use of sigils which repeat a single character multiple times.

+ +  Literals are now processed differently :—

+     +  Literal contents must now be welformed X·M·L `content`.

+     +  Newlines are not allowed in inline literals.

+    **Rationale:**
+    This makes literal behaviour more predictable and better conform to expectations.

  +  Support for media elements has changed and been reduced; for simplicity, Market Commons ⅠⅠ only supports `<img>` and not `<video>` or multiple sources.
     Use inline or block literals if you need this functionality.

+    **Rationale:**
-    **Rationale:** The way media was handled was pretty magic and difficult to generalize in an extensible manner.
+    The way media was handled was pretty magic and difficult to generalize in an extensible manner.

  +  Ruby support has been modified to work like other inline elements.
     Instead of `.| base | text |.`, write `.| base }| text |} |.` (or
       `.| {| base |{}| text |} |.`).

+    **Rationale:**
-    **Rationale:** The original ruby implementation was always finicky and may have had bugs.
+    The original ruby implementation was always finicky and may have had bugs.

  +  Market Commons ⅠⅠ preserves references (like `&this;`) instead of escaping the ampersand.